VladGrigo/VladGrigo/README.md

 - 👋 Hi, I’m @VladGrigo
 - 👀 I’m interested in Data Science, AI and Machine Learning
 - 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on AI projects
+- 💞️ I’m looking to collaborate on AI, Data analysis and Business Intelligence projects
 - 📫 How to reach me.
 By mail: vladgregorieu@gmail.com

 <!---